-- Postpone the current event, see section Postponing Events - Hibernate the gen_statem, treated in Hibernation - Start a state time-out, read more in section State Time-Outs - Start an event time-out, see more in section Event Time-Outs - Reply to a caller, mentioned at the end of section All State Events - Generate the next event to handle, see section Self-Generated Events
+- Postpone the current event, see section Postponing Events - Hibernate the gen_statem, treated in Hibernation - Start a state time-out, read more in section State Time-Outs - Start a generic time-out, read more in section Generic Time-Outs - Start an event time-out, see more in section Event Time-Outs - Reply to a caller, mentioned at the end of section All State Events - Generate the next event to handle, see section Self-Generated Events

 For details, see the gen_statem(3) manual page.
-You can, for example, reply to many callers and generate multiple next events to handle.
+You can, for example, reply to many callers, generate multiple next events, and set time-outs to relative or absolute times.

-9.4.5 Event Types
+9.3.5 Event Types